Religion in Azerbaijan: Albanian-Udi Church

-Approximately 6,000 of the 10,000 people of the Udi ethnic community live in Azerbaijan including 4,400 people residing in Nij village, Qabala district.
+Approximately 6,000 of the 10,000 people of the Udi ethnic community live in Azerbaijan including 4,400 people residing in Nij village, Qabala District.

 Catholic Church

 There is a tiny Catholic community in Baku and its surroundings, with less than a thousand members.

 The Vatican Foreign Minister Giovanni Lajolo visited Baku on May 19, 2006.
-During the visit that lasted until May 25, he met with President Ilham Aliyev and chairman of the Caucasus Clerical Office, Sheikh Allahshukur Pashazada to discuss ties between Azerbaijan and the Vatican.
+During the visit that lasted until May 25, he met with President Ilham Aliyev and chairman of the Caucasus Clerical Office, Sheikh Allahshukur Pashazadeh to discuss ties between Azerbaijan and the Vatican.

 Giovanni Lajolo made the following statements: "We are satisfied with the level of friendly communications between Azerbaijan and Vatican".
 "Azerbaijan really is a place of merge of religions and cultures.
 We highly estimate tolerance existing here.
 And we are very glad with intensive development of Azerbaijan.
 Vatican is interested in expansion of relations with Azerbaijan, and the purpose of my visit to Baku consists in carrying out of exchange by opinions on the further development of our ties."

 Baku's Catholic church was demolished in the Stalin era, but a new one commenced building in September 2005 and was opened in the summer of 2007.

 Zoroastrianism

 The history of Zoroastrianism in Azerbaijan goes back to the first millennium BC.
 Together with the other territories of the Persian Empire, Azerbaijan remained a predominantly Zoroastrian state until the Arab invasion in the 7th century.
 The name Azerbaijan means the "Land of The Eternal Fire" in Middle Persian, a name that is said to have a direct link with Zoroastrianism.

 Today the religion, culture, and traditions of Zoroastrianism remain highly respected in Azerbaijan, and Novruz continues to be the main holiday in the country.
 Zoroastrianism has left a deep mark in the history of Azerbaijan.
-Traces of the religion are still visible in Ramana, Khinalyg, and Yanar Dag.
+Traces of the religion are still visible in Ramana, Khinalug, and Yanar Dagh.